BDX-town/Akkoma/docs/docs/installation/debian_based_en.md

 ### Install Elixir and Erlang

-If your distribution packages Elixir 1.14+, you can install it directly from the distro repositories and skip to the next section of the guide:
+If your distribution packages a recent enough version of Elixir, you can install it directly from the distro repositories and skip to the next section of the guide:

 ```shell
 sudo apt install elixir erlang-dev erlang-nox